 The parish will retain personal information for as long as needed to fulfil the purposes for which it was collected.
 The parish will retain and use personal information for no longer than is necessary to comply with accounting, reporting or legal obligations.
-How long certain information is stored depends on the nature of the information we hold and the purpose for which it is processed Click here to details of where your retention policy is stored OR, if that doesn't apply, that 'The Parish adheres to the Church of Ireland's Retention Policy'.
-A copy is available on: www.ireland.anglican.org
+How long certain information is stored depends on the nature of the information we hold and the purpose for which it is processed Click here to details of where your retention policy is stored and/or who to contact for a copy of the retention policy.